Justincisive/Aussienomics/content/posts/leighs-lessons-for-policymakers.md

 Not true, and certainly not believed by "most economists" -- Economics 101 acknowledges that interpersonal utility comparisons are not possible, even with money, because utility is *ordinal*, not *cardinal*.
 In other words, people's preferences can be ranked but they can't be measured.
 And if you can't measure them, you can't compare differences in the marginal utility of money between people.

-Overall, I would give Leigh an 8/10 -- an excellent score for a politician, and certainly better than what his colleague, Treasurer, Jim Chalmers, would receive.
+Overall, I would give Leigh an 8/10 -- an excellent score for a politician, and certainly better than what his colleague, Treasurer Jim Chalmers, would receive.
 But he needs to brush up on his welfare economics!